yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 Another variation of this approach is listener logic will wait for a command object (something like a close of business day event).
 When this command object is written into space eviction logic starts and cleans up data.

-Attached is an [example|^PollingEvictor.zip] that uses a polling container for eviction of Orders.
+Attached is an depanlinkexampletengahlink/attachment_files/sbp/PollingEvictor.zipbelakanglink that uses a polling container for eviction of Orders.

 In this simplistic example (created using hello-world example included in the product distribution),